jonhayes37/Power-Dice/README.md

-# Power Dice v1.0
+# Power Dice v1.0.1

-#### What's new in 1.0:
+#### What's new in 1.0.1:
-- Players now have the ability to choose how many points are required for victory, between 5,000 and 20,000 points.
-Note that players can only enter the Hall of Fame with a score higher than 20,000!
-- Players can now challenge each other to a series - the first player to 1, 2, 3, or 4 wins is the victor!
-- A messaging system now alerts players to major events pertaining to power dice rolls, and informs the player if they're having an amazing turn!
-- Major UI overhaul - Players can now keep and return dice by simply clicking on the dice - no more extra buttons!
-This also applies to rolling the Power Die and various Power Dice
-- Fixed an issue where the second roll-off would reset to 5 dice
+- The Skull Dice now provide 100x the sum of the dice if no skulls are rolled, down from 200x
+- The Trade Points window size has been adjusted to improve its appearance
+- Improved mouse responsiveness when selecting dice
+- Fixed a bug where players could bank and then keep valid dice afterwards

 Power Dice is a fun and exciting variant on the traditional dice game [Dice 10000](http://en.wikipedia.org/wiki/Dice_10000), and is meant for 2-4 players.
 Players in Power Dice race to **20,000 Points**.
 Once a player eclipses the 20,000-point mark, each other player has one final chance to push their point